mathewbushuru/ProSearchX/README.md

-# Googly

-This is a clone of Google Search.
-I have developed it with ReactJS and implemented/styled every component in the app from scratch.
-I am using icons from `React-icons` and `React-router v6` for routing.
+<h1 align="center">Google ProSearchX</h1>

+This is a fork of my Google search clone project ([Googly](https://github.com/mathewbushuru/googly)) but with additional features and enhancements to make Google Search more effective and powerful.

+It is designed for power users and professionals who require an easier and faster way to unlock Google's search capabilities.
+If you're like me and are tired of typing 'reddit' or 'stackoverflow' everytime on Google, then this would make a good replacement for your browser's homepage or new tab.

-The app is hosted using Vercel.
-Visit the app [here](https://googly-lovat.vercel.app/)
+The React app is hosted using Vercel.
+Visit the app at [pro-search-x.vercel.app](https://pro-search-x.vercel.app/)

 This project follows the structure of my react-starter-kit which is documented at `./docs/README.md`